fciaf420/solana-token-listener/README.md

-# Telegram Solana Contract Address Listener v1.0.0
+# 🤖 Telegram Solana Contract Address Listener v1.0.0

 A Telegram bot designed to help you find and auto-buy new Solana tokens.
 It monitors specified Telegram channels for Solana contract addresses and instantly forwards them to your target channel for automated trading.
 Perfect for catching new token launches and trading opportunities as soon as they appear.

-## Features
+## ✨ Features
-- Instant token detection from multiple sources:
+- 🚀 Instant token detection from multiple sources:
   - DexScreener
   - Birdeye
   - Solscan
   - Jupiter
   - GMGN
   - Raw contract addresses
-- Keyword filtering to skip unwanted tokens
+- 🔍 Advanced message filtering:
+  - ⚪ Whitelist word triggers (process messages containing specific words)
+  - ⚫ Blacklist word filters (skip messages containing unwanted words)
+  - Custom keyword combinations
+  - Case-sensitive options
-- Multiple channel monitoring
+- 📡 Multiple channel monitoring
-- User-specific filtering
+- 👤 User-specific filtering
-- Health monitoring and statistics
+- 📊 Health monitoring and statistics
-- Session persistence
+- 💾 Session persistence

-## Installation
+## 🛠️ Installation

-### Option 1: Using Docker (Simplest)
+### 🐳 Option 1: Using Docker (Simplest)
 The easiest way to run the bot is using Docker:

 1. **Install Docker**: